Memory: Construction for general manipulation

 Research has revealed that asking individuals to repeatedly imagine actions that they have never performed or events that they have never experienced could result in false memories.
 For instance, Goff and Roediger (1998) asked participants to imagine that they performed an act (e.g., break a toothpick) and then later asked them whether they had done such a thing.
 Findings revealed that those participants who repeatedly imagined performing such an act were more likely to think that they had actually performed that act during the first session of the experiment.
 Similarly, Garry and her colleagues (1996) asked college students to report how certain they were that they experienced a number of events as children (e.g., broke a window with their hand) and then two weeks later asked them to imagine four of those events.
 The researchers found that one-fourth of the students asked to imagine the four events reported that they had actually experienced such events as children.
 That is, when asked to imagine the events they were more confident that they experienced the events.

 Research reported in 2013 revealed that it is possible to artificially stimulate prior memories and artificially implant false memories in mice.
 Using optogenetics, a team of RIKEN-MIT scientists caused the mice to incorrectly associate a benign environment with a prior unpleasant experience from different surroundings.
 Some scientists believe that the study may have implications in studying false memory formation in humans, and in treating PTSD and schizophrenia.

 Memory reconsolidation is when previously consolidated memories are recalled or retrieved from long-term memory to your active consciousness.
 During this process, memories can be further strengthened and added to but there is also risk of manipulation involved.
-We like to think of our memories as something stable and constant when they are stored in long-term memory but this isn't the case.
+We like to think of our memories as something stable and constant when they are stored in long-term memory but this is not the case.
 There are a large number of studies that found that consolidation of memories is not a singular event but are put through the process again, known as reconsolidation.
 This is when a memory is recalled or retrieved and placed back into your working memory.
-The memory is now open to manipulation from outside sources and the misinformation effect which could be due to misattributing the source of the inconsistent information, with or without an intact original memory trace (Lindsay and Johnson, 1989).
+The memory is now open to manipulation from outside sources and the misinformation effect which could be due to misattributing the source of the inconsistent information, with or without an intact original memory trace.
 One thing that can be sure is that memory is malleable.